-The National Association of Women Judges (NAWJ) seeks part-time ( hours to be determined) volunteer interns for its spring, summer and fall intern programs.
+The National Association of Women Judges (NAWJ) has filled its part-time volunteer intern for Summer 2023.

 NAWJ is a non-profit organization which has, since 1979, served as the nation's leading voice for jurists dedicated to preserving judicial independence, ensuring equal justice and access to the courts for women, minorities and other historically disfavored groups, providing judicial education on cutting-edge issues, and increasing the numbers and advancement of women judges at all levels to more accurately reflect their full participation in a democratic society.